-In summary, the Al Ahli REIT assets hold a distinct market position with a moderate/high risk profile due to the current market circumstances.
-We appreciate general market risks; however, in this case (Al Ahli REIT), the risks are mitigated by good quality property providing long term income, although since our last exercise in December 2020, the subdued market conditions have continued.
-The performance for the retail has generally been good since our last exercise prior to the pandemic and we are hopeful should the pandemic not persist, then retail will remain stable in Jeddah but the hospitality sector has experienced a dip due to the lockdown affecting occupancy levels and therefore huge risk / loss remains in this sector.
+In summary, the AI Ahli REIT assets hold a distinct market position with a moderate/high risk profile due to the current market circumstances.
+We appreciate general market risks; however, in this case (AI Ahli REIT), the risks are mitigated by good quality property providing long term income, although since our last exercise in December 2021, the market conditions have generally increased in good performance.

+The performance for the retail has generally been good since our last exercise prior to the pandemic and we are hopeful should the pandemic not persist, then retail will remain stable in Jeddah, but the hospitality sector has experienced a dip due to the lockdown affecting occupancy levels and therefore huge risk / loss remains in this sector.